HEP-FCC/EventProducer/FCChh_Instructions/Readme.md

 2. Finally, jobs to produce events using `DelphesPythia8_EDM4HEP` are submitted by calling:
 ```python bin/run.py --FCChh --reco --send  -p <LHE_process_name> --type lhep8 --decay <decay_name> --pycard <pythia_card> -N <number_of_jobs> --condor -q <queue_name> --detector "" --prodtag <version>```.
 Here, `number_of_jobs` determines how many events we produce - 1 job processes one LHE file, which commonly has 1k events.
 So 100 jobs will produce 1 million events.
 For example, to produce 500k pp->HH->4b events from the existing HH LHE, we run:
 ```python bin/run.py --FCChh --reco --send  -p pw_pp_hh_lambda100_5f --type lhep8 --decay hhbbbb --pycard pwp8_pp_hh_5f_hhbbbb.cmd -N 50 --condor  -q workday --detector "" --prodtag fcc_v05_scenarioI```
 Optionally we can add: --customEDM4HEPOutput <path_to_config_file>` to this command, in case we want to store more collections in the edm4hep output than in the common setup.
 For example, the electrons/muons/photons before/after isolation and overlap removal.
 A file to use for this setup comes with this repo, it's called `edm4hep_output_config.tcl` (in the top level).

 3. Monitor the jobs on condor.
 Their logs will be written into `EventProducer/BatchOutputs`.

 4. If all works well (and you didn't change it in the config file), the output files will be written to `/eos/experiment/fcc/hh/generation/DelphesEvents/<version>/<process_name>`.

-*To-Do: Instructions for merging files, managing and cleaning up, fixing the database`.
+*To-Do: Instructions for merging files, managing and cleaning up, fixing the database*

 ### How to run LHE production with the new HH signal gridpacks